Fascia Research Society logo

 Rebecca PrattRebecca Pratt, FRS President

-Dr. Rebecca Pratt is currently a Professor of Anatomy at Oakland University William Beaumont School of Medicine in Rochester, Michigan, US.
-She completed her PhD in Cancer Cell Biology from Purdue University in Indiana, US.
+Dr. Rebecca Pratt is currently a Professor of Anatomy at Oakland University William Beaumont School of Medicine in Rochester, Michigan, USA.
+She completed her PhD in Cancer Cell Biology from Purdue University in Indiana, USA.
 She has been recognized by the American Association for Anatomists for excellence in teaching, scholarly activity, and service to the discipline.
 Her current adventure has her teaching clinical gross anatomy and medical histology across undergraduate years 1, 2 and 4.
-She is also the Musculoskeletal System course director.
+She is also the Cardiovascular System course director.
+As part of her professional development, Dr. Pratt teaches as an adjunct professor at Weill Cornell School of Medicine, and with Professor Carla Stecco at the University of Padova, and at additional institutions worldwide.
 Dr. Pratt shares her excitement about fascia every chance she gets.
-For fun she teaches as an adjunct professor at Weill Cornell School of Medicine, St. George University School of Medicine, and performs in the Oakland Symphony Orchestra Chorale.
+She also performs in the Oakland Symphony Orchestra Chorale.

 Robert SchleipRobert Schleip, FRS Founding Director